Victoria School: Geylang Bahru: 1984–2003

 In 1984, Victoria School moved to 3 Geylang Bahru Lane.
 The new site's move was marked with a 2.3 km march by 1,500 present and former students, teachers, and principals from Tyrwhitt Road, led by Abbas Abu Amin, Member of Parliament for Pasir Panjang GRC who was an alumnus of Victoria School.
 Students preferred the junior colleges to the pre-university programme, so Victoria Junior College was established that year as a separate institution and the school ended its pre-university intake, with the last group of students sitting for the Singapore-Cambridge GCE Advanced Level examinations in November 1985.

 The school began offering the Art Elective Programme in 1985 and set up its first computer laboratory in 1986.
 The first Victoria Challenge was inaugurated in 1987, and the Victorian Profile began in 1991.

-In 1989, Victoria School was a small number of schools chosen to receive overseas scholars from the ASEAN countries.
+In 1989, Victoria School was one of a small number of schools chosen to receive overseas scholars from the ASEAN countries.
 After the introduction of national ranking by the Ministry of Education in 1992, the school placed in the top ten in four years of that decade.
 The school became the seventh Gifted Education Programme centre in 2001 and hosted the programme until 2005.

 Single-session schooling began in 1992 after the extension of the school building the previous year.
 The school opted to remain a government school and not become independent; it was selected to become one of the first six autonomous schools in 1994.

 Siglap Link: 2003–present

 The campus at Siglap Link off Marine Parade Road opened in 2003, incorporating a hostel.
 It was designed on ecological principles to reflect the school's values, with roofs curved like an open book and the school centred on the library.
 At its opening, it had the largest government secondary school library in Singapore.
-The campus was selected to participate at the 9th International Architecture Exhibition in Venice.
+The campus was selected to participate in the 9th International Architecture Exhibition in Venice.
 The ceremonial procession to the new campus was attended by President S. R. Nathan, who was an alumnus of Victoria School.

 In 2008, Victoria School became the first school in Singapore to offer Physical Education as a subject examinable at the Singapore-Cambridge GCE Ordinary Level.
 It also became one of the first four secondary schools to offer the Regional Studies Programme, and the only one offering Bahasa Indonesia.

 The school began offering the six-year Integrated Programme through the Victoria-Cedar Alliance, together with Cedar Girls' Secondary School and Victoria Junior College, in 2012.